reflectometry/refl1d/doc/getting_started/install.rst

 | Windows installer: :slink:`%(winexe)s`
 | Source: :slink:`%(srczip)s`

-Recent versions of the Refl1D application are available for windows from `github <https://github.com/reflectometry/refl1d/releases/latest>`_.
+Recent versions of the Refl1D application are available for Windows from `github <https://github.com/reflectometry/refl1d/releases/latest>`_.
-The file `Refl1D-VERSION-exe.zip` contains python, the application, the supporting libraries and everything else needed to run the application.
+The file `Refl1D-VERSION-exe.zip` contains python, the application, the supporting libraries, and everything else needed to run the application.

 To install, download and extract the zip file.
 Go to the extracted directory and click on `refl1d_gui.bat`.
 This will open a dialog saying that the